 ◇ ◇ ◇ ◇ ◇

-Oracle cards works in terms of Law of Attraction: you attract the right card with the right message.
+Oracle cards work in terms of the Law of Attraction: you attract the right card with the right message.

 ◇ ◇ ◇ ◇ ◇